decentralized-identity/trustdidweb-v03/spec/specification.md

 - The [[ref: DID Log]] of the renamed DID **MUST** contain all of the [[ref: log entries]] from the creation of the DID.
-- The [[ref: log entry]] in which the DID is renamed **MUST** be a valid DID entry building on the prior [[ref: DID Log]] entries, per this specification.
+- The [[ref: log entry]] in which the DID is renamed **MUST** be a valid DID entry building on the prior [[ref: DID log entries]], per this specification.
 - The [[ref: parameter]] `portable` **MUST** be set to `true`, as defined in the [DID Method Parameters](#didtdw-did-method-parameters) section.
 - The [[ref: SCID]] **MUST** be the same in the original and renamed DID.